samefarrar/entropix_mlx/README.md

 Entropy Based Sampling and Parallel CoT Decoding

 The goal is to use entropy to make context aware sampling.
 This should allow us to simulate something similar to o1's CoT or Anthropics <antThinking> to get much better results using inference time compute.
 This project is a research project and a work in process.
 Its comprised of an inference stack, the sampler, and a UI (future).
-Please reach out to me on X if you have any question or concerns @_xjdr (original idea and implementation).
+Please reach out to me on X if you have any question or concerns @_xjdr (original idea and implementation), @samefarrar (MLX implementation).
-@samefarrar (MLX implementation).

-HERE BE DRAGONS!!!!
 THIS IS NOT A FINISHED PRODUCT AND WILL BE UNSTABLE AS HELL RIGHT NOW

 ![Entropy Quadrant](images/entropy_quadrants.png)